Our mission: To protect the public by promoting excellence in chiropractic regulation through service to our member boards

 Distance Hours Allowed Per Year: No more than 10 hours of 16 total CE hours required per year.

 Required Subjects: 4 hours of CE that must consist of 1 hour in risk management; and 3 hours covering Board rules (including ethics, recordkeeping, documentation and coding), plus a one-time 8-hour course on Medicare.
+Requires sexual boundaries training: Not required Requires AIDS awareness/risk prevention training: Not required

 Additional Requirements And Information For CE: Program Criteria: Board approves all sponsors and courses.
 Courses are sponsored by state or national chiropractic associations and CCE approved colleges.
 Contact Board for details and application.

-Additional CE Information: Since 2019, the Texas Legislature has required all healthcare-related licensees to complete a Human Trafficking course approved by the Texas Health and Human Services Commission.
+Additional CE Information: Since 2020, the Texas Legislature has required all healthcare-related licensees to complete a Human Trafficking course approved by the Texas Health and Human Services Commission.
 It is a separate requirement for renewal and not part of the Board-required continuing education hours.

 Additional Accepts PACE: Accepts PACE Precheck